wangdong20/DWKotlinScriptCompiler/README.md

 ### Non-Trivial Feature #3
 Semicolon inference.
 Kotlin support any sentence without semicolon.
 It means the compiler will figure out where the semicolon is.

+### Non-Trivial Feature #4
+String interpolation.
+When print a string, I can put an expression in a string, the string will figure it out what the expression is and print it out.
+For instance, print("$a + $b is ${a + b}").
+The string inside print sentence will figure out what a, b and {a + b} are.

 ### Work Planned for Custom Component
 I plan to use low-level language JVM bytecode as target language so far.